WTFAcademy/WTF-Ethers/en/25_Flashbots/readme.md

   - web
 ---

-# Ethers Quick Start Guide: 25.
+# WTF Ethers: 25.
 Flashbots

-I recently revisited `ethers.js` to refresh my knowledge of the details and also to create a "WTF Ethers Quick Start Guide" for beginners to use.
+I recently revisited `ethers.js` to refresh my knowledge of the details and also to create a "# WTF Ethers Guide" for beginners to use.

 Twitter: [@0xAA_Science](https://twitter.com/0xAA_Science) | [@WTFAcademy_](https://twitter.com/WTFAcademy_)